nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 The Windowing code was coming together with Reads operational.
 The elements were getting completed on a regular basis.
 But I ran into multiwindow problems.
 And it was at about this time that Remi was suggested as a port.

-Remi (the "web port") overnight lept the WxPython effort and Web became a #1 priority and continues to be.
+Remi (the "web port") overnight leapt the WxPython effort and Web became a #1 priority and continues to be.
 The thought is that the desktop was well represented with PySimpleGUI, PySimpleGUIQt, and PySimpleGUIWx.
-Between those ports is a solid winowing system and 2 system tray implementations and a nearly feature complete Qt effort.
+Between those ports is a solid windowing system and 2 system tray implementations and a nearly feature complete Qt effort.
 So, the team was switched over to PySimpleGUIWeb.

 ## Web Version (Remi)